Can RIBO find an insurance broker for me?

 Can RIBO help me with a complaint against my insurance company?

 RIBO only has authority over the actions of insurance brokers regarding the sale of insurance.
-A complaint against your insurance company should be directed to the Financial Services Commission of Ontario.
+A complaint against your insurance company should be directed to the Financial Services Regulatory Authority of Ontario.

 My broker made a mistake in quoting my insurance premium.
 Can RIBO assist me in obligating the broker to this original quotation?

 Unfortunately, the broker’s quotation is an estimate of the premium subject to the acceptance by the insurance company.
 The quote is not firm or binding until the insurance policy is issued by the insurance company.
 If the broker makes an honest mistake when providing a quotation to a consumer, they are allowed to modify the premium and charge an additional amount.
 If the consumer determines that they want to cancel the insurance due to this increased premium, it would be in their best interest to request a pro rata cancellation based on the premium quoted.
 This will help to avoid any cancellation penalties.